-5. Restrict unauthorized disclosure, use, and dissemination of personal identification
+5. Restrict unauthorized disclosure, use, and dissemination of personal identification information, such as, names and addresses.

 Authorization for Electronic Network Access

 All users of the District's computers to access the Internet shall maintain the confidentiality of student records.
 Reasonable measures to protect against unreasonable access shall be taken before confidential student information is loaded onto the network.
 The failure of any student to follow the terms of the Authorization for Electronic Network Access, or this policy, will result in the loss of privileges, disciplinary action, and/or appropriate legal action.